leonjza/leonjza.github.io/content/post/2018-03-08-microcorruption---montevideo.markdown

 {{< figure src="/images/microcorruption/montevideo_null_byte_shellcode.png" >}}

 Snap.
-We have made a little progress, but there is still a null byte in our shellcode because of the opcodes that form part of the `push #0x7f` instruction which is `3012 7f00`.
+We have made some progress, but there is still a null byte in our shellcode because of the opcodes that form part of the `push #0x7f` instruction (`3012 7f00`).
 We need to get rid of the `0x00` byte.
 We can simply modify the shellcode to use any other instructions that will eventually push the value `0xf7` to the stack.
 Think of things like moving a large value into a register, performing arithmetic and then moving the resultant register value onto the stack instead of the original value as is.

 I used existing instructions in the program as a reference for ideas on how I can modify the shellcode to avoid null bytes.
 This was the final shellcode I got to work using the disassembler [here](https://microcorruption.com/assembler):